-Levels of poverty across the city align with health, crime, environmental and educational inequalities, with poverty concentrated in the Southern Arc.
-Over a third (35.6 %) of the LSOAs in this area, that has a population of approximately 155,000 people, are ranked in the 10 % most deprived areas in Wales.
+Levels of poverty across the city align with health, crime, environmental and educational inequalities, with poverty concentrated in the 'Southern Arc'.
+Over a third (35.6%) of the Lower Super Output Areas in this area, that has a population of almost 160,000 people, are ranked in the 10% most deprived areas in Wales.
 If the 'Southern Arc' of Cardiff were a single local authority, it would be by some margin the most income deprived in Wales.

 Although levels of general health for adults are relatively high, when comparing those living in the least and most deprived areas of the city, Cardiff has one of the widest gaps in healthy life expectancy in Wales.
 Those living in poverty are twice as likely to be obese, are less likely to take up immunisations and screening, are more likely to be exposed to poor air quality and are less likely to have good access to urban green space.
 Additionally, smoking prevalence is highest in areas of higher deprivation.
-During the Covid-19 pandemic, people from poorer backgrounds were also at increased risk of becoming seriously ill with the disease.
+During the Covid-19 pandemic, people from poorer backgrounds were at increased risk of becoming seriously ill with the disease.
 Furthermore, across Cardiff, including the poorer areas of the city, the majority of residents report having one or more unhealthy lifestyle behaviours, highlighting that significant work is needed to encourage behavioural change to reduce levels of avoidable premature death and morbidity.

-Culture shapes cities as a place to work, to live and to visit, and is increasingly recognised as a key wellbeing asset.
-Whilst participation in culture is high in Cardiff, with the city leading Wales in the percentage of its residents participating in cultural life, there is a marked difference between the most and least deprived communities.
+Culture shapes cities as a place to work, to live and to visit, and is increasingly recognised as a key well-being asset.
+Whilst participation in culture is high in Cardiff, with the city leading Wales in the percentage of cultural life, there is a marked difference between the most and least deprived communities in terms of participating in cultural activity.
 More deprived families are much less likely to attend cultural activities and work is therefore needed to improve accessibility.

-Education attainment has improved every year in Cardiff since 20128 and Cardiff schools now rank amongst the top performers in Wales.
-However, as is the case nationally, there is still a significant gap in attainment between pupils from low-income families and those from more affluent backgrounds and more needs to be done to improve the educational outcomes of Children Looked After.
+Education attainment has improved every year in Cardiff since 20129 and Cardiff schools now rank amongst the top performers in Wales.
+However, as is the case nationally, there is still a significant gap in attainment between pupils from low-income families and those from